amirisback/frogo-admob/README.md

     def debugAdmobRewardedVideo = "ca-app-pub-3940256099942544/5224354917"
     def debugAdmobNativeAdvanced = "ca-app-pub-3940256099942544/2247696110"
     def debugAdmobNativeAdvancedVideo = "ca-app-pub-3940256099942544/1044960115"

-# How To Use This Project (Depcrecated)
-- Just Clone on Your Android Studio
-- Learn this code project for inject to your project
-- String test ads can found on build.gradle in folder app
-- Change in release build variant on build.gradle with your admob id
-- (Branch : Before Using Library)

-# Result Of This Project
-- All logic on AdmobHelper and BaseActivity
-- All layout banner
-- All string test ads
-- Implement, interstitial and banner ads
-- Other still progress

-# Special From This Project
-- Inheritance RecyclerViewAdapter (BaseViewAdapter, BasViewHolder, BaseListener)
-- Inheritance AdmobActivity (BaseAdmobActivity, BaseAdmobRecyclerActivity)
-- AdmobHelper.kt class for all function admob
-- Example all layout for all banner ads size
-- Certainly Clean Code

-# Minus From This Project
-- Comment code are too simple
-- Only one thought is the creator of the project
-- Creator of this project indeed need your help

 # Colaborator
 Very open to anyone, I'll write your name under this, please contribute by sending an email to me